nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 ## UI change
 - bug: fullscreen transition for games running in main window is not smooth
 - bug: resizing a running game window (main window or popout) can produce flickering garbage
-- bug: Launching a game in the library window from list mode and then exiting the game switches the library window to grid mode.
-- bug: Importing a game in list mode switches the library window to grid mode.
 - bug: In the gameplay popout window, going to fullscreen and then out of fullscreen causes the window title text to disappear.
 - bug: "clicking the list view column titles leaves untidy white lines" https://github.com/OpenEmu/OpenEmu/issues/2200
 - restore game collection view state (zoom, selection, view type, search)